Selective electron-phonon coupling strength from nonequilibrium optical spectroscopy: The case of MgB$_2$: Electron-phonon coupling by equilibrium optical spectroscopy

 Fig. \ref{Fig:Fig1}(a) reports the \Mgb\, equilibrium reflectivity at $T$~=~300~K along the alternating layers of B and Mg atoms (light blue line, measurement taken from Ref.~\onlinecite{Guritanu2006}).
 It shows a broad low-energy structure with a plasma edge at about 2~eV and an isolated peak at 2.8~eV.

 The equilibrium reflectivity is related to the complex dielectric function $\epsilon(\omega)$ by:

 with

 where $\sigma(\omega)$ is the complex optical conductivity.
-The low-energy part of the reflectivity spectrum is modeled by the ED optical conductivity $\sigma_{ED}(\omega)$ given by \cite{Heumen2009}:
+The low-energy part of the reflectivity spectrum is modeled by the ED optical conductivity $\sigma_{ED}(\omega)$ given by\cite{Heumen2009}:

 where $\hbar \omega_p\simeq$2 eV is the energy of the plasma edge and $M(\omega,T)$ is the optical memory function defined in Eq. (\ref{M}).
 By fitting the combination of Eqs. \ref{R}, \ref{epsilon} and \ref{sigma} to the experimental data, it is thus possible to extract the memory function that encodes the electron-boson scattering information.
 Following the successful approach previously adopted \cite{DalConte2012,Giannetti2017}, $\alpha^2\bar{F}(\omega)$ is modeled as a sum of histograms, whose heights and widths are used as fit parameters.
 The number of histograms is taken as the smallest one necessary to obtain a stable fit.
-Without expecting to reproduce the fine details of the EPC function, this model enables successful fitting of the equilibrium reflectivity spectrum of \Mgb\,[black line on top of the data in Fig. \ref{Fig:Fig1}(a)].
+Without expecting to reproduce the fine details of the EPC function (see Section I of the Supplemental Material for details~\cite{Supplementary}), this model enables successful fitting of the equilibrium reflectivity spectrum of \Mgb\,(black line on top of the data in Fig. \ref{Fig:Fig1}(a)).
 More importantly, it provides a robust estimation of the main electron-boson coupling features.